nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Duplicate handling:
 * Any number of students can have the same room number.

-> [!Note]
-> Constraint rationale: 2 and 4 digits are provided respectively to floor and unit numbers to accommodate dormitories with many floors and/or units.
+> <span style="color:Gray"> NOTE! </span> <br>
 >
+> * Constraint rationale: 2 and 4 digits are provided respectively to floor and unit numbers to accommodate dormitories with many floors and/or units.
-> Duplicate handling rationale: The same room can have multiple residents.
+> * Duplicate handling rationale: The same room can have multiple residents.
 Records of students who have graduated and who lived in the room can also be maintained.

 ### Emergency contact name

-Format: A sequence of alphanumeric characters corresponding to a student's emergency contact name
+Format: A sequence of alphanumeric characters corresponding to a student's emergency contact name.

 Constraints:
 Same as [Name](#name)

 Duplicate handling:
 * Two residents can have the same emergency contact with the same name.

 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * Constraint rationale: Same as [Name](#name)
 > * Duplicate handling rationale: It is possible for two residents to have the same emergency contact.
-> * Case-insensitive: `John Doe` is treated the same as `john doe`
+> * Case-insensitive: `John Doe` is treated the same as `john doe`.

 ### Emergency contact phone number